SW-e/ADAmantiumForgers/index.md

 - Andres Manuel Lopez Obrador becomes President of Mexico
 - A UN ceasefire is agreed in Yemeni civil war

 We will use the words occurences to see how these political events were covered in different communities.
+To get a first idea, here are the twenty most cited topics for each of the six communities that were previously identified.

 <img
     style="display: block;